eduardocasino/k-1013-floppy-disk-controller-replica/README.md

 First version of the schematic is now completed.
 Most probably it will change as I check it against the real board.

-Routing is about 50% completed:
+Routing of the bottom side is completed.
+Front is about 25% completed:

 ![front](https://github.com/eduardocasino/k-1013-floppy-disk-controller-replica/blob/main/images/k-1013-floppy-controller-replica-front.png?raw=true)
 ![back](https://github.com/eduardocasino/k-1013-floppy-disk-controller-replica/blob/main/images/k-1013-floppy-controller-replica-back.png?raw=true)